Text-to-SQL Data Synthesis Pipeline

 , matching thedb_id

-The database manager supports arbitrary nesting levels.
-Here are some valid structure examples:databases/ ├── california_schools.sqlite └── hospitals.sqlite
+The database manager supports arbitrarily nested folder structures.
+Examples:databases/ ├── california_schools.sqlite └── hospitals.sqlite

 Note: